Seeking to be More Understanding of Others

 Summer in New York

 Attempting to forget the past, “the world is wrong.
 You can’t put the past behind you.
 It’s buried in you; it has turned your flesh into its own cupboards.
-Not everything you remember is useful, but it all comes from the world to be stored … read more.
+Not everything you remember is useful, but it all comes from the world to be stored in you.”
+(Quoted from Caudia Rankine in her book Citizen) … Continue reading Summer in New York

 Hate Will Not Win